confluentinc/ksql/documentation/quickstart.rst

 2. KSQL provides a structured query language to query Kafka data, so you need some data to query.
 For this quickstart, you will produce mock data to the Kafka cluster.

 * If you are using our Docker Compose files, a Docker container is already running with a data generator that is producing Kafka messages to your cluster.
 No further action is required
-* If you are not not using our Docker environment, then follow [these instructions](quickstart-non-docker.rst#producedata) to generate data
+* If you are not not using our Docker environment, then follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data

 3. With KSQL running and data in your Kafka cluster ready for querying, you can proceed below.